CPAN-Security/security.metacpan.org/docs/supplychain-sbom.md

 #### Deployer

 Operates within a [Production Environment](#production-environment).
-Final preparation and installation of the software into a CI/CD or [Production Environment](#production-environment).
+Final preparation and installation of the software into a CI/CD or other deployment method an [Integrator](#integrator-environment) or [Production Environment](#production-environment).

 | Do | Field name                     | Required | Data type    | CycloneDX 1.6                                          | SPDX | Required by           |
 | -- | :----------------------------- | :------- | :----------- | ------------------------------------------------------ | ---- | --------------------- |